www.tdmckinnon.com

 “What’s your point, Mr Cross?”

-“A World Title.
-A professional ‘World Title’… That’s what I’m talking about.”
+“A world title.
+A professional world title… That’s what I’m talking about.”

 I looked at the wily old promoter for a moment, before saying, candidly, “I’m a good boxer, Mr Cross; the best amateur in Britain, maybe?
 Maybe even in the world.
 But you and I both know there's a world of difference between the best amateur and the best professional.
 Besides, only black Americans win professional world titles.”